evert/evert.github.com/_posts/2014/2014-01-15-sabre-http-2-released.md

 consider integrating it instead.

-The first deterrence was that both it's API and implementation are quite ugly, there are a massive number of classes, and violations of what I consider are violations of separations of concerns.
+The first deterrence was that both it's API and implementation are quite ugly, there are a massive number of classes, and a bunch of design decisions have been made that I consider violations of seperations of concerns.

 I was willing to get over those for the sake of interopability.
 The main issue I ran into then was that I absolutely required features that the authors were unwilling to implement.
-Specifically the retention of the capitalization of http headerse.
+Specifically the retention of the capitalization of http headers.

-This made me realize that because [sabre/dav][2] is really a power-use for this type of package.
+This made me realize that because [sabre/dav][2] is really a power-user for this type of package.
 WebDAV is an extension of HTTP, and uses nearly every feature out there.
+It leans much heavier on HTTP than most browser applications and even API's do.
 In addition to that it has to work with many broken clients.
 WebDAV clients are not nearly as well-behaving as Browsers.

-So we decided this package was 'core' enough to maintain ourselves.
+So we decided this package was 'core' enough to maintain ourselves, so we can have full control over it.
 Looking back I think this was a good decision, as symfony has also done a number of backwards-compatiblity breaking releases since I originally looked at it.

 Also, it's a small enough package that there's not that much of a maintenance burden, and it was hella fun to write.